notcodesid/ForecastAI/README.md

 ## Usage
 1. Open your browser and navigate to `http://localhost:5173`
-2. Start chatting with the AI assistant
-3. The chat interface will display your messages and the AI's responses in real-time
+2. Enter your Google Sheet ID (found in the sheet's URL between /d/ and /edit)
+3. Start asking questions about your spreadsheet data
+4. Get AI-powered insights and analysis

 ## Features
 - Real-time chat interface
 - WebSocket communication
 - Integration with GPT-3.5
+- Google Sheets data analysis
 - Responsive design
 - Loading states and error handling

+## Security Notes
+- Never commit sensitive credentials to version control
+- Keep your `.env` and `google-credentials.json` files secure
+- Use environment variables for sensitive information
+- Regularly rotate API keys and credentials